 Sessions | Any handwriting problem | Homework set between sessions

-Your child or teenager might be struggling with letter legibility, size, formation or another common handwriting challenge.
+Your teenager might be struggling with letter legibility, size, speed or another common handwriting challenge.
 Both you and them want to see the most significant improvement, in the shortest possible time.
+I get that.
 Perhaps you’ve even tried asking for additional support at school, and been told do not worry they can type in exams.
 The result -Your child has become disillusioned with writing.
-Worse still, their confidence may even have taken a hit, and their school work may have nosedived.
+Worse still, their confidence may even have taken a hit, and their grades may have nosedived.

 My online handwriting tuition provides a tailored experience for you and your child.
 Over the course of six sessions working with me, your child can improve any aspect of their handwriting.
 As for you – Mum, Dad – I’m here to listen to your concerns, answer your questions and advise as to how you can best help your teenager.
 Oh and I do not do boring worksheets, we will have fun writing quizzes, answering debate questions, guessing real/fake news and much more.

 Family life is hectic (I completely understand) – so I work around you.
-Let me know what time suits you and we’ll go from there.
-In between our sessions, I’ll provide handwriting tasks that will solve the biggest improvements.
+Just book yourself onto my online diary for the times and days that suits you.
+In between our sessions, I’ll provide handwriting tasks that will make the biggest improvements to your teenagers writing.